1989 Los Angeles Rams season: Week 13

 Everett outdueled Dallas rookie Troy Aikman in a spirited performance by the 1–11 Cowboys.
 Both QB's had 4 TD's passing.
-Late in the game with the Rams leading 35-31 but Dallas driving; an attempt by Aikman to get the signal for the next play was mistaken for a timeout signal by umpire Art Demmas; costing the Cowboys their final timeout.
+Late in the game with the Rams leading 35–31 but Dallas driving; an attempt by Aikman to get the signal for the next play was mistaken for a timeout signal by umpire Art Demmas; costing the Cowboys their final timeout.
 Dallas advanced on the drive to the Los Angeles 10 yard line but couldn't stop the clock before time ran out.

 Week 14

 In a classic MNF performance, Joe Montana tossed three TD's, two of them for over 90 yards to John Taylor.
-Rams led 27-10 entering the final period when Montana hit Mike Wilson for a TD to cut it to 27–17.
+The Rams led 27–10 entering the final period when Montana hit Mike Wilson for a TD to cut it to 27–17.
 The Rams were driving to a TD when Everett fumbled a snap at the 49er 4, and on the very next play, Montana hit Taylor for a 96-yd TD to cut it to 27–23.
 The 49ers capped their amazing comeback a Roger Craig TD run after Ron Brown fumbled the ensuing kickoff.